UlyssesZh/UlyssesZh.github.io/_posts/2023-10-31-ruby-spooky-challenge.md

 ADVENTURES IN THE CODE, WHERE THE EERIE'S ROUTINE.
 DEATH MAY SEEM TO LURK, BUT FOR RUBY IT'S HALLOWEEN!
 ```

+(The contents do not share the license of this blog.)

 Did you spot the hidden message?